Our Story

 Since 2010, SCF has built:

-3. Dahlia Campus Farm, a one-acre organic vegetable farm established in 2016 in partnership with Mental Health Center of Denver (now managed by MHCD);
+Dahlia Campus Farm, a one-acre organic vegetable farm established in 2016 (and managed for 3 years) in partnership with Mental Health Center of Denver/WellPower (now managed by WellPower);

-We continue to manage the DGS and MAP sites, and we also partner with organizations to build farms that serve their mission and programming: we worked with Mental Health Center of Denver to build the farm at the Dahlia Campus for Health and Well-being in NE Park Hill from 2015-2018, and regularly advise other urban farm operations.
+We continue to manage the DGS and MAP sites, and we also partner with organizations to build farms that serve their mission and programming.
+We worked with Mental Health Center of Denver (now known as WellPower) to build the farm at the Dahlia Campus for Health and Well-being in NE Park Hill from 2015-2018, and regularly advise other urban farm operations including DeLaney Community Farm run by Project Worthmore, and Village Farm at Stanley Marketplace run by The Village Exchange Center.

-If you have any questions about our organization, our programs, or how you can get involved, please email us, give us a call, or stop by one of the farm sites!
+If you have any questions about our organization, our programs, or how you can get involved, please email us, give us a call, or stop by one of our farm sites!

 The Denver Green School (DGS) Community Farm is a one-acre organic vegetable farm established in the spring of 2011 on the grounds of the Denver Green School in partnership with Denver Public Schools.